 The key objectives of introducing a DRS are to increase recycling of drinks containers in the scope of a DRS; collect higher quality recyclate; create greater domestic reprocessing capacity through providing a stable and high-quality supply of recyclable waste materials; and a reduce litter and associated litter disamenity.

 When is DRS due to start in the UK?

 Already used worldwide in various forms, the UK government is planning the roll-out of their own DRS initiative.

 One of the main challenges currently facing implementation in the UK is that England, Wales, Scotland, and Northern Ireland are moving at different speeds and appear to be taking different approaches.

 Scotland was ahead of England, Wales, and Northern Ireland, having settled on a national ‘return-to-retail’ scheme for single-use containers made of PET, steel, aluminium or glass, with a deposit of 20p per container.

-Following months of petitioning from the drinks trade, new Scottish First Minister Humza Yousaf announced that the Deposit Return Scheme (DRS) will be delayed until March 2024.
+Following months of petitioning from the drinks trade, new Scottish First Minister Humza Yousaf announced that the Deposit Return Scheme (DRS) will be delayed until at least October 2025.

 Previously due to come into effect on 16 August 2023, the DRS would have seen Scottish consumers charged 20p for a single-use drinks container, whether PET plastic, a can or glass, which they can then get back when the container is recycled at a return point.